systechafrica/systechafrica.github.io/administration/userManagement.md

 **Action**

--   Click button **labeled 1** to open a dialogue box listing all available schemes from which new schemes can be selected and added to a user’s account as will be shown in the following screenshot.
+-	Click button **labelled 1** to open a dialog box listing all available schemes from which new schemes can be selected and added to a user’s account as will be shown in the following screenshot.

--   Click button **labeled 2** to open a dialogue box listing all available schemes from which new schemes can be selected and added to the profile category of the user.
+-	Click button **labelled 2** to open a dialog box listing all available schemes from which new schemes can be selected and added to the profile category of the user.

--   Click button **labeled 3** to remove select schemes from a user’s assigned schemes.
+-	Click button **labelled 3** to remove select schemes from a user’s assigned schemes.

 ## Assigning Schemes to User

-Clicking the **Assign Scheme** **to User** tab will open a table grid listing all the schemes in the system so to date.
+Clicking the **Assign Scheme to User** tab will open a grid table listing all the schemes in the system to date.

 Locate the button on the upper-right side from which selected schemes or all schemes in the list can be picked and assigned to a user as shown in the screenshot below: